 We all have direct experience of the huge increase in mobility.
 Yet there are also massive and growing barriers to mobility that we cannot ignore – traffic jams, overfilled public transport, infrastructure that is generally strained to the limits by a growing number of people ‘on the go’.
 We live our lives today at a pace that is so much faster than 20 or 30 years ago, and the demand for (and expectation of) constant accessibility is being pushed to extremes.
 The times when our big cities slept at night are long gone – life today is 24/7.
 The increasingly dynamic and flexible organization of working hours demands equally flexible opening hours for stores.
 Longer and more often is the general tendency.
 Filling stations, airports and rail stations are increasingly important as shopping venues, a trend that is set to continue in the future.

-Digital media permeate and network our daily lives, both professional and private.
+Digital media permeate our daily lives, both professional and private.
 They entertain and distract us, and they keep us informed about all aspects of life.
 The increasing convergence and ubiquity of the digital media are leading to new forms of social communication, participation and organization that are almost impossible to resist.
-Digital is not a medium as such; it permeates and influences all the media.
-Augmented reality is no longer the future, it is already being deployed successfully in out-of-home advertising.
+Digital is not a medium as such; it permeates and influences all the media, creating one big digital network Augmented reality is no longer the future, it is already being deployed successfully in out-of-home advertising.
 QR codes are not simply a workaround, and smartphones can do more than just banner ads.

 Explosion of channels